jaffrinajafni/Rating-and-Participation-Prediction-Web-App/README.md

 Based on the dataset that I get, there are several questions that I can come out with:
 * Which classification has the lowest score penilaian?
 * What is the relationship between rating and participants?
-* Does total hour ofcourse affecting the grade score?
+* Does Klasifikasi of activities affect the Score rating?
 * What is the total participants of every classifications?

 ## Stakeholders